-Are you in the market for an investment property in Metro Detroit?
+Are you in the market for an investment property in Detroit?
 Do you know what you are looking for or are you hoping the right property will find you?
-In our latest post, we will discuss what to look for when buying an investment property in Metro Detroit so you have a better chance of creating some real profits.
+In our latest post, we will discuss what to look for when buying an investment property in Detroit so you have a better chance of creating some real profits.

 A smart investor looks at many things before purchasing an investment property.
 There are a lot of variables at play, differentiating a good investment house from a bad one.
-Below are a few some things to look for as well as a few questions to ask yourself before buying investment real estate in Metro Detroit.
+Below are a few some things to look for as well as a few questions to ask yourself before buying investment real estate in Detroit.

 What To Look For